 Alaska marathon allows runners to defer entry due to smoke

-ANCHORAGE, Alaska (AP) — Runners registered for an Alaska marathon will be allowed to defer their entries until next year due to wildfire smoke.
+ANCHORAGE, Alaska (AP) — Runners registered for an Alaska marathon will be allowed to defer their entries until next year because of wildfire smoke, officials said.

-KTUU-TV reported Tuesday that Mount Marathon race officials made the announcement following a state air quality advisory for Southcentral Alaska.
+Mount Marathon race officials made the announcement following a state Department of Environmental Conservation air quality advisory for Southcentral Alaska, KTUU-TV reported Tuesday.

 The deferment option is open for any registered racer who completes a deferred entry form for the annual Independence Day event 127 miles (204 kilometers) south of Anchorage.

-A race coordinator says runners can collect their bibs up to one hour before race time on July 4.
+Runners can collect their bibs up to one hour before race time on July 4, race coordinator Jen Leahy said.

-The official says the deadline allows racers to make last-minute decisions based on air quality.
+The deadline allows racers to make last-minute decisions based on air quality, Leahy said.

 Runners opting out must submit the deferment form by July 5 at 11:59 p.m.